Glossary of Legal Terms in DUI Cases

 A general reference to those criminal cases that are called DUI, DWI, DUII, or other acronyms.
 They generally describe two types of cases: first, where the driver is sufficiently impaired by alcohol, drugs, or a combination of the two, that the driver cannot drive safely.
 Second, “drunk driving” relates to those cases where someone is above that state’s legal limit, usually .08, no matter how safely the person is driving.

 Driving under the influence.
 Can either refer to driving under the influence of alcohol, driving under the influence of drugs, or driving under the influence of a combination of liquor and drugs.
 This is the most widely used acronym for drunk driving cases.
 The standard for what it means to be under the influence will vary from state to state.
 It is important to contact a lawyer in your area that knows DUI law if you have been accused of DUI or a related drunk driving offense.

 Driving under the influence of Drugs.
 For purposed of DUID, the drugs may be legal or illegal, prescribed or otherwise.

 Driving under the influence of an intoxicant.
 The intoxicant in DUII cases can be either alcohol or other drugs.
+What's the difference between DUI and DUII?
 There is no difference between a charge of DUII and DUI.
 A DUII charge is no more or less serious than that of DUI.